amit-shahi/amitshahi.dev/src/pages/blog/2019-05-27-popular-collections-their-differences-in-c.md

 ---
 templateKey: blog-post
-title: 'Popular Collections & their differences in C#'
+title: Popular Collections & their differences in C Sharp
 date: 2019-05-26T09:10:46.871Z
 description: >-
   We all have worked with different types of collections in C# or other